ipython-contrib/jupyter_contrib_nbextensions/README.md

     jupyter nbextension disable <nbextension require path>

+**Notice**, if you are using the notebook extension which need request the server extension.
+You need to enable the server extension before starting the jupyter notebook.
+This operation only needs to be done once.
+Currently, there is only one notebook extension needs the server extension.
+That is `jupyter_tabnine`.
+To enable it's server extension, use

+    jupyter serverextension enable --py jupyter_tabnine

+To disable it's server extension again, use

+    jupyter serverextension disable --py jupyter_tabnine

 **Alternatively**, and more conveniently, you can use the [jupyter_nbextensions_configurator](https://github.com/Jupyter-contrib/jupyter_nbextensions_configurator) server extension, which is installed as a dependency of this repo, and can be